jlegeny/blazing-speed/README.md

 ## Disclaimers

 Blazing Speed uses the [tnx.nl public IP detection](http://tnx.nl/ip) to work.
-If you do not wish to ping this website, use the **--own-address** parameter.
+If you do not wish to ping this website, use the **‑‑own‑address** parameter.

 ## Usage